ircam-ismm/webaudio-tutorials/basics/oscillators-and-audio-files.md

 });
 ```

 In the reset of these tutorials, we will mostly use the two last syntax which are the most common in JavaScript.
-So make sure you've understood this note and why these different syntaxes are (almost) all the same.
+So make sure you've understood this note and why these different syntax are (almost) all the same.

-### Audio sources behaviour
+### Audio sources behavior

 An important point you may have noticed, is that you created a new instance of `OscillatorNode` and `AudioBufferSourceNode` each time you clicked on the button.
 This is something that is often a bit confusing at first for people which are used to other music programming environment.
 Indeed, in the Web Audio API paradigm, sources are **not reusable**, once they have been stopped (or stopped themselves in the case of the `AudioBufferSourceNode`), they cannot be restarted again.

-In future tuturials, we will see how this feature (that may appear weird) can end up to be very practicle and powerful.
+In future tutorials, we will see how this feature (that may appear weird) can end up to be very practical and powerful.

 ## Conclusion

 In this tutorial, you have learned how to use some basic building blocks of the Web Audio API.

-Along the way you have learned many different things such as how to resume the audio context with a user interaction, how to load and decode a sound file from the network, how to create automations on audio parameters, as well as important concepts regarding the audio sources in the Web Audio API.
+Along the way you have learned many different things such as how to resume the audio context with a user interaction, how to load and decode a sound file from the network, how to create automation on audio parameters, as well as important concepts regarding the audio sources in the Web Audio API.

 In the next tutorial, we will go a bit further with the creation of an AM synthesizer.